 - Unfortunately, some email providers block bulk emails (sometimes all bulk email, sometimes just those from certain servers).
 We use shared hosting so occasionally a spammer will use the same server we do causing the server and inadvertently us to be blacklisted by your provider.
 When you contact the Secretary, he can usually tell you if this is case.
 If this happens, You need to contact your email provider and get them to correct the problem.

 - Your email client may be set up in such a way that it considers our emails as spam.
 It may either re-direct them to a “spam” folder or delete them depending on the settings.
 You need to change the settings.
 Some email clients of a “whitelist” feature which will enable you to identify our emails as not spam.

 Plastic water bottles are acceptable as targets provided that they are positioned so that all bullets strike the berm and the shooter removes any debris from the range.
 Glass bottles and cans are not permitted since they can produce dangerous shrapnel and debris.

 Shooting at a 50 foot target on our rifle range is not practical.
 In order to meet the “all bullets must strike berm” rule, the target would have to be raised up extremely high off the ground.
 To shoot a rifle at such short distances, use the pistol ranges.
 You can shoot a rim fire rifle on either pistol range (left pistol range recommended).
 50 foot targets are not intended for use with center fire rifles.

-No. If you arrive at the range when the firing line is cold, you may carry a securely cased firearm to the firing line, but you must not open the case or handle the firearm until the Range Officer has declared the range HOT.
+No. If you arrive at the range when the firing line is cold, you may carry a securely cased or unloaded, action open firearm to the firing line, but you must not open the case or handle the firearm until the Range Officer has declared the range HOT.